Blackburn Meadows: Power station

 In 1921, Sheffield Corporation built a coal-fired power station on spare land at the south west corner of Blackburn Meadows.
 At the time there was no national grid, and the steelworks which occupied much of the Lower Don Valley needed additional electrical power.
 The chosen site was close to the steel works, was near the river, which supplied cooling water, and was well-served by railway lines, to deliver coal.
 The station was modified between 1937 and 1942, when its capacity was increased to 72 megawatts, and remained operational until the 1980s.
 When the rest of the power station was demolished, two of its seven cooling towers were left standing due to their close proximity to the M1 motorway, and the risk that their demolition might cause Tinsley Viaduct to be damaged.
 The 250 ft towers were hyperbolic in shape, and were designed by L. G. Mouchel and Partners, who had also been responsible for the first such towers erected at Liverpool in 1925.
 The Blackburn Meadows towers were built between 1937 and 1938.
 English Heritage considered whether they should be designated as listed structures, but ruled against it because the internal cooling structures had been removed, and there was no context for them, as the rest of the station no longer existed.
 On 24 August 2008, at 3 am, the two landmark towers were finally demolished with explosives, without damaging the motorway.

 In 2011, as part of Sheffield City Council's drive to become self-sufficient for energy, construction of a biomass power station began.
 It is operated by E.ON UK, and was completed in 2014.
 It generates 30 megawatts by burning waste wood, sourced from the United Kingdom, and waste heat is captured to provide a district heating scheme.

-Nature Reserve
+Nature reserve

 In 1993 Sheffield City Council negotiated with Yorkshire Water and leased an unused part of the former sewage works for 99 years, at an annual rent of one peppercorn, to enable it to be reclaimed and turned into a nature reserve.
 In order to manage the project, a consortium was formed, with representation from Sheffield City Council, Sheffield Wildlife Trust, South Yorkshire Forest and Yorkshire Water.
 It now provides habitat for migrating birds, for which it is an area of European significance.
-The Wildlife Trust run an active programme of school education visits.
+The Wildlife Trust runs an active programme of school education visits.
 In 2005 the City Council exercised an option to increase the size of the reserve by taking over additional land from Yorkshire Water.